NC State Extension Publications

 Recommended Varieties

-Improved Dwarf Siberian (50 days) has dark green frilly leaves and is very cold tolerant.
+Improved Dwarf Siberian (50 days) has dark-green, frilly leaves and is very cold tolerant.

-Red Russian (50 days) has purple stems and purple-veined flat leaves that are more tender than the frilly kale.
+Red Russian (50 days) has purple stems and purple-veined flat leaves that are more tender than frilly kale.

-Redbor hybrid (55 days) has highly attractive frilly burgundy red leaves that get darker with cold weather.
+Redbor hybrid (55 days) has highly attractive, frilly, burgundy-red leaves that get darker with cold weather.

-Purchasing
+Purchasing Fresh Kale

-Skip to Purchasing
+Skip to Purchasing Fresh Kale

 • Store kale in a plastic bag in the coldest part of the fridge for three to five days.

-Photo of kale bunches at a market.
+Kale bunches at a market.

 suksao/Bigstock.com